-The unaudited condensed consolidated interim financial statements should be read in conjunction with the Company's most recent annual consolidated financial statements.
-These unaudited condensed consolidated interim financial statements were prepared using the same accounting policies as our most recent annual consolidated financial statements, except for the adoption of new standards effective as of January 1, 2013.
 The Company adopted IFRS 10 Consolidated financial statements, IFRS 11 Joint arrangements, IFRS 12 Disclosure of interests in other entities and IFRS 13 Fair value measurement.
 IFRS 10, IFRS 11 and IFRS 12 replace parts of IAS 27 Consolidated and separate financial statements and IAS 28 Investments in associates and joint ventures and relate to the accounting and disclosure for interests in other entities.
 IFRS 13 provides guidance on how to measure assets and liabilities at fair value as well as the disclosure required with respect to management's assumptions.
-The adoption of these new standards did not have a material impact on the methods of computation or presentation of the Company's consolidated financial statements.
+Except as noted below, the adoption of these new standards did not have a material impact on the methods of computation or presentation of the Company's consolidated financial statements.